kkmon987/11402_CS351_ProjectB/README.md

 ```

 I designed the data this way because it is simple and easy to understand.

 Each row represents one student record, and each column represents one attribute of the student.

-The `id` field is used as the unique identifier, so the program checks whether an ID already exists before inserting a new student.
+The `id` field is used as the unique identifier.
+Because of this, the program checks whether an ID already exists before inserting a new student.

 ---